hotwax/oms-documentation/documents/system-admin/fulfillment/configure-rate-shopping.md

 6. **Add Shopify Shipment Method**: Add the `Shopify Shipment Method` name that will correspond to the above-selected shipment method.
 7. **Save Mapping**: Click on the `Add` button to save the shipment method.

+### Add Carrier Facility

+In HotWax Commerce, the ability to add shipping carriers to facilities is essential for order fulfillment.
+Once a shipment gateway is set, adding carriers to facilities enables shipping label generation specifically for those carriers associated with the selected facility.
+To learn more about how to add a carrier party to the facility, read our [user manual](ShippingGateways.md#add-carrier-facility)

 Once the shipment method is saved and mapped, HotWax Commerce runs a carrier-specific API call to generate a shipping label based on the shipment method selected by the customer during checkout.
-Since all shipment methods are mapped, HotWax Commerce directly generates the shipping label based on the shipment method, shipping distance and the box size from the carrier.
+Since all shipment methods are mapped, HotWax Commerce directly generates the shipping label based on the shipment method, shipping distance, and the box size from the carrier.

+{% embed url="https://youtu.be/D7aoyRRIdMU" %} Shopify Shop Carrier Shipment Mapping {% endembed %}

 ## Mapping for SLA Based Shipment

 For retailers without specific carrier integrations, offering customers the choice between standard and expedited delivery is common practice.
 Default delivery charges are applied for both options, but actual shipping costs may vary depending on the carrier and the chosen method.
 For example, if a customer selects Standard Shipping and the retailer charges $20, but the carrier offers Air Shipping for $30 and Ground Shipping for $10, it's crucial to select the most cost-effective option, such as Ground Shipping.
-HotWax Commerce facilitates this through rate shopping, querying different service levels or shipping methods provided by carrier partners to find the best option for each shipment.
+HotWax Commerce facilitates this through rate shopping, querying different service levels, or shipping methods provided by carrier partners to find the best option for each shipment.

 ### Enabling Rate Shopping